12 Consumer Discretionary Stocks Moving In Thursday's Pre-Market Session - Benzinga

 Gainers

-- Lordstown Motors RIDE shares increased by 15.2% to $1.74 during Thursday's pre-market session.
-The company's market cap stands at $343.4 million.
-As per the press release, Q1 earnings came out 3 days ago.
+- Foresight Autonomous FRSX shares rose 7.6% to $0.75 during Thursday's pre-market session.
+The company's market cap stands at $48.4 million.

-- Coupang CPNG shares moved upwards by 11.06% to $10.74.
-The company's market cap stands at $18.9 billion.
-As per the news, the Q1 earnings report came out yesterday.
+- Nova Lifestyle NVFY shares rose 6.61% to $0.87.
+The company's market cap stands at $5.9 million.
+As per the news, the Q1 earnings report came out 4 days ago.

-- Yunhong CTI CTIB shares increased by 6.65% to $0.83.
-The market value of their outstanding shares is at $4.9 million.
+- E-Home Household Service EJH stock increased by 3.94% to $0.42.
+The market value of their outstanding shares is at $17.6 million.

-- Hall Of Fame Resort HOFV stock rose 6.1% to $0.69.
-The market value of their outstanding shares is at $77.1 million.
-The company's, Q1 earnings came out 2 days ago.

-- Sonos SONO stock increased by 5.73% to $20.1.
-The company's market cap stands at $2.5 billion.
-As per the news, the Q2 earnings report came out yesterday.

 Losers

-- Shift Technologies SFT shares decreased by 6.67% to $1.12.
-The market value of their outstanding shares is at $92.7 million.
-As per the news, the Q1 earnings report came out 2 days ago.
+- Nerdy NRDY shares fell 8.68% to $1.58.
+The market value of their outstanding shares is at $132.5 million.
+As per the news, the Q1 earnings report came out 3 days ago.

+- Kohl's KSS stock declined by 7.82% to $39.76.
+The market value of their outstanding shares is at $5.1 billion.
+As per the press release, Q1 earnings came out today.
+See Also: www.benzinga.com/money/best-consumer-cyclical-stocks/

 This article was generated by Benzinga's automated content engine and reviewed by an editor.